Billy Gilman: Career

 Gilman in Boston, Massachusetts, in 2000.

-Gilman's debut single "One Voice", became a top 40 hit on the Billboard Hot 100 peaking at number 38.
+Gilman's debut single "One Voice", became a Top 40 hit on the Billboard Hot 100 peaking at No. 38.
 It also became a top 20 hit on the Billboard Hot Country Songs chart in 2000.
-11 years old at the time, he became the youngest artist to ever have a top 40 single on the country chart.
+Eleven years old at the time, he became the youngest artist to ever have a Top 40 single on the country chart.

 His debut album, also called One Voice was released on June 20, 2000, on Epic Records, and was certified double platinum in the United States.
 The album included the title track "One Voice" and the follow-up singles "Oklahoma" and "There's a Hero".
-The single "Oklahoma" was released on October 9, 2000, making it to the Billboard Hot Country Songs top 40 peaking at number 33.
-It also cracked the main Hot 100 chart peaking at number 63.
+The single "Oklahoma" was released on October 9, 2000, making it to the Billboard Hot Country Songs Top 40 peaking at No. 33.
+It also cracked the main Hot 100 chart peaking at No. 63.

 Gilman was nominated for a Grammy Award for Best Male Country Vocal Performance for his debut single "One Voice" and was nominated for Best Country Song for the songwriters, Don Cook and David Malloy.

-Gilman released a Christmas album in 2000 titled Classic Christmas which went gold, followed on May 8, 2001, by his second album Dare to Dream, which was certified gold, although its singles "Elisabeth" and "She's My Girl" both fell short of top 40 on the Billboard country singles charts peaking at numbers 50 and 56 respectively.
+Gilman released a Christmas album in 2000 titled Classic Christmas, which went gold, followed on May 8, 2001, by his second album Dare to Dream, which was certified gold, although its singles "Elisabeth" and "She's My Girl" both fell short of Top 40 on the Billboard country singles charts peaking at Nos.
+50 and 56, respectively.
 After Dare to Dream, Gilman's voice began to noticeably change because of the onset of puberty, forcing him temporarily to withdraw from singing.

-His final album for Epic was released on April 15, 2003, and was entitled Music Through Heartsongs: Songs Based on the Poems of Mattie J.T.
+His final album for Epic was released on April 15, 2003, and was titled Music Through Heartsongs: Songs Based on the Poems of Mattie J.T.
 Stepanek.
 The tracks were based on poems written by the child poet Mattie Stepanek, a poet with muscular dystrophy who died in 2004, almost one year after the album's release.

 Gilman signed to Image Entertainment in 2005 for the release of his fifth album, Everything and More.
 A self-titled album Billy Gilman followed in 2006.